 CHAIRMAN OF THE BOARD OF UWAJIMAYA INC.

 Although the USA is a land of immigrants of varying generations, it is very important to have knowledge and if possible to have experiences related to our heritage family culture.
 These unique cultural education and experiences made available at the Aki Matsuri and Japan Fair provides enduring strength for both our ethnic minority community and a better understanding for the larger whole community.
 Thank you.

 Japan Fair History

-Japan Fair formed in 2016 as a continuation of the legacy of the “Aki Matsuri”, an annual festival in Bellevue that was presented by the non-profit organization Eastside Nihon Matsuri Association (ENMA).
+Japan Fair formed in 2016 as a continuation of the legacy of the “Aki Matsuri”, an annual festival in Bellevue across the lake from Seattle that was presented by the non-profit organization Eastside Nihon Matsuri Association (ENMA).
 The Aki Matsuri was a two-day program that celebrated Japan’s rich cultural heritage, and featured cultural, educational, and fun events for all age groups.
 It was held each Fall season for 18 years and was greatly appreciated by the community.
 In 2016 ENMA retired as a non-profit, and the Aki Matsuri began its transition into a new, sustainable community event.
 This event, headed by a new volunteer team with the goal of carrying on the annual festival tradition, was called Japan Fair.